Soraya Tarzi: Queen of Afghanistan

 When the prince became Amir in 1919 and King in 1926, the Queen played an important role in the evolution of the country.
-When Amanullah was crowned in June 1926, she was crowned alongside him in front of a completely shaved and non-turbaned audience.
+When Amanullah was enthroned in June 1926, she was enthroned alongside him in front of a completely shaved and non-turbaned audience.
 Queen Soraya was also the first Muslim consort who appeared in public together with her husband, something which was unheard of at the time.
 She participated with him in the hunting parties, riding on horseback, and in some Cabinet meetings.